mylyu/M4Raw/VarNet_demo/README.md

 sh train.sh
 ```

-You need to modify the contents of the.sh file as required, such as the number of Gpus and the root directory for storing data.
+You need to modify the contents of the.sh file as required, such as the number of GPUs and the root directory for storing data.

 ## Citing